openKolibri/halo-90/readme.md

 ![magnetsGlued]

 The two jigs are color coded as well.
 Adhesive is dispensed into the wells and the magnet is dropped, which automatically orients itself with the jig magnet.
-It can then be removed and set to harden.
+It can then be removed and set to cure.

 ![magnetJig]

 ## Firmware
 The firmware is coded at the register level in C. The code is fully interupt based and performs quite efficently.
 The toolchain is simple and built on open source tools.
 This makes it harder to code, but allows for significant optimization.

 ### Modes
 There are multiple modes available on the halo earring that can be switched through when pressing the button.
 Each press of the button cycles to the next mode, eventually circling back around.